-Readmission to SIU will not automatically restore your eligibility for your scholarship.
-You must make satisfactory academic progress toward your degree during the academic year.
-If progress is not made, you will be placed on scholarship probation for a maximum of two semesters, during which you must complete a certain number of credits per semester, or the scholarship may be revoked.
+Readmission to SIU will not automatically restore your eligibility for a scholarship.
+You must make satisfactory academic progress toward your degree during the academic year; if progress is not made, you will be placed on scholarship probation for a maximum of two semesters, during which you must complete a certain number of credits per semester, or the scholarship may be revoked.

 Students are allowed only one probationary period.
 If the students have received other need-based financial aid, they will need to maintain satisfactory academic progress (SAP) to continue to receive those awards as well.

 To receive your scholarship funds each semester, you must be enrolled as a full-time student (defined as 12+ or more credit).
 For mitigating circumstances, please contact the Academic office.
 You must uphold SIU’s conduct and academic integrity standards If the office of Academic finds the students to be responsible for a serious academic or non-academic conduct violation, resulting in your suspension or expulsion from the University, the scholarship award will be revoked.

 Leave of absense:

 Students who take a leave of absence from the university must notify the appropriate offices/ in writing to protect their remaining scholarship eligibility.
 Generally, scholarships will be reserved for leaves of absence for no more than 180 days.
 Students who intend to return to SIU should review the Leave of Absence Policy.
 Students who will not return to SIU should follow the university’s Guidelines for Withdrawal.
 Students should notify the appropriate Offices of their enrollment plans at least three months prior to their expected return to SIU.